 - Insulin will slow down MPB, and is very anti catabolic during training.
 We will increase insulin from rapidly absorbed carb sources that also provide a steady release of insulin and not an insulin “spike”.

 - Amino acid levels can be BEST raised by EAA’s or hydrolysates (especially casein hydrolysate).
 These are broken down proteins (di and tri peptides) that digest almost immediately raising your free amino acid levels.
 By doing this you have stimulated MPS!

-- EAA’s do the job as long as it’s a great amino profile, and do it much more cost effectively.
+- EAA’s do the job if it’s a great amino profile and do it much more cost effectively.